Jun 26 2024

 Reproductores Avícolas, S.A. (successor by merger of Escobio, S.A.) filed an ordinary lawsuit for extinctive prescription against Lisa, S.A., seeking a declaration that the dividend payment obligation arising from the profit distribution agreement decreed by the annual general shareholders' assembly of Escobio, S.A. on May 31, 2012 was prescribed, having elapsed more than five years since the obligation became enforceable.

-The first-instance ruling of March 28, 2023, issued by the Eighth Pluripersonal First Instance Civil Court, denied the claim on the grounds that Reproductores Avícolas failed to prove its case, specifically because there was no parameter to determine the date from which the obligation became enforceable by Lisa, S.A.
+On March 28, 2023, the Eighth Pluripersonal First Instance Civil Court issued <doc id="gua-01044-2018-00272-2023-03-28-a" />, denying the claim on the grounds that Reproductores Avícolas failed to prove its case, specifically because there was no parameter to determine the date from which the obligation became enforceable by Lisa, S.A.
 The court made no special condemnation in costs.

 The Chamber received the file on April 19, 2024.
 The appellant's brief was filed timely, and the hearing was held on June 6, 2024.